Conquistador: Portuguese exploration

 As a seafaring people in the south-westernmost region of Europe, the Portuguese became natural leaders of exploration during the Middle Ages.
-Faced with the options of either accessing other European markets by sea, by exploiting its seafaring prowess, or by land, and facing the task of crossing Castile and Aragon territory, it is not surprising that goods were sent via the sea to England, Flanders, Italy and the Hanseatic league towns.
+Faced with the options of either accessing other European markets by sea, by exploiting its seafaring prowess, or by land, and facing the task of crossing Castile and Aragon territory, it is not surprising that goods were sent via the sea to England, Flanders, Italy, and the Hanseatic League towns.

 One important reason was the need for alternatives to the expensive eastern trade routes that followed the Silk Road.
 Those routes were dominated first by the republics of Venice and Genoa, and then by the Ottoman Empire after the conquest of Constantinople in 1453.
 The Ottomans barred European access.
-For decades the Spanish Netherlands ports produced more revenue than the colonies since all goods brought from Spain, Mediterranean possessions, and the colonies were sold directly there to neighbouring European countries: wheat, olive oil, wine, silver, spice, wool and silk were big businesses.
+For decades the Spanish Netherlands ports produced more revenue than the colonies since all goods brought from Spain, Mediterranean possessions, and the colonies were sold directly there to neighbouring European countries: wheat, olive oil, wine, silver, spice, wool, and silk were big businesses.

 The gold brought home from Guinea stimulated the commercial energy of the Portuguese, and its European neighbours, especially Spain.
 Apart from their religious and scientific aspects, these voyages of discovery were highly profitable.

 They had benefited from Guinea's connections with neighbouring Iberians and north African Muslim states.
 Due to these connections, mathematicians and experts in naval technology appeared in Portugal.
-Portuguese and foreign experts made several breakthroughs in the fields of mathematics, cartography and naval technology.
+Portuguese and foreign experts made several breakthroughs in the fields of mathematics, cartography, and naval technology.

-Under Afonso V (1443–1481), surnamed the African, the Gulf of Guinea was explored as far as Cape St. Catherine (Cabo Santa Caterina), and three expeditions in 1458, 1461 and 1471, were sent to Morocco; in 1471 Arzila (Asila) and Tangier were captured from the Moors.

-Portuguese explored the Atlantic, Indian and Pacific oceans before the Iberian Union period (1580–1640).
+Under Afonso V (1443–1481), surnamed the African, the Gulf of Guinea was explored as far as Cape St. Catherine (Cabo Santa Caterina), and three expeditions in 1458, 1461, and 1471, were sent to Morocco; in 1471 Arzila (Asila) and Tangier were captured from the Moors.
+Portuguese explored the Atlantic, Indian and Pacific Oceans before the Iberian Union period (1580–1640).
 Under John II (1481–1495) the fortress of São Jorge da Mina, the modern Elmina, was founded for the protection of the Guinea trade.
 Diogo Cão, or Can, discovered the Congo in 1482 and reached Cape Cross in 1486.

-In 1483 Diogo Cão sailed up the uncharted Congo River, finding Kongo villages and becoming the first European to encounter the Kongo kingdom.
+In 1483, Diogo Cão sailed up the uncharted Congo River, finding Kongo villages and becoming the first European to encounter the Kongo Kingdom.

-On 7 May 1487, two Portuguese envoys, Pêro da Covilhã and Afonso de Paiva, were sent traveling secretly overland to gather information on a possible sea route to India, but also to inquire about Prester John.
+On 7 May 1487, two Portuguese envoys, Pero da Covilhã and Afonso de Paiva, were sent traveling secretly overland to gather information on a possible sea route to India, but also to inquire about Prester John.
 Covilhã managed to reach Ethiopia.
 Although well received, he was forbidden to depart.
 Bartolomeu Dias crossed the Cape of Good Hope in 1488, thus proving that the Indian Ocean was accessible by sea.